CodifyM/Spring-Boot---Separation-of-Concerns/README.md

 # Spring-Boot---Seperation-of-Concerns

-Demo on seperation of concerns:
+Demo on separation of concerns:

 1. Controller class
 2. Service class